TheOathMan/BinPack/README.md

 * `-hr` To pack all the data of provided files into a header file (.h). [default]

-* `-l64` To pack all the data of provided files into a 64 bit library.
+* `-l64` To pack all the data of provided files into a 64 bit static library.

-* `-l32` To pack all the data of provided files into a 32 bit library.
+* `-l32` To pack all the data of provided files into a 32 bit static library.

 * `-p` Output data to the console.